sbryant/3dlearns/README.md

-MFGD
-====

 :warning: DOES NOT WORK :warning:

 Learning to 3d by doing and porting.

-The Math For Game Developer's series engine structure was easy enough to lift.
-There were some modifications though:

-- 100% C
-- Based on OpenGL 3.2 (latest in OS X 10.8)
-  - Forces VBO management. (needs more work)
-- SDL
-- GLEW - to load extensions.
-  - This makes error rotines useless due to a bug :(
-- Backed by my horrible math library
-  -  most of the learning goes here.
+Simple OpenGL 4.5 context with SDL2 and GLEW 2 for cross platform Window and extension management.

+This project will try and still to C because it's an itch I want to scratch.

+There is no real aim other than a simple starting point for getting pixels to the screen with a modern OpenGL pipeline.

+Currently the only thing this program does is render a triangle and will exit once the escape is pressed.